Black Sea: Modern military use

 The 1936 Montreux Convention provides for free passage of civilian ships between the international waters of the Black and the Mediterranean seas.
 However, a single country (Turkey) has complete control over the straits connecting the two seas.
-Military ships are categorised separately from civilian vessels and can pass through the straits only if the ship belongs to a Black Sea country.
+Military ships are categorized separately from civilian vessels and can pass through the straits only if the ship belongs to a Black Sea country.
 Other military ships have the right to pass through the straits if they are not in a war against Turkey and if they stay in the Black Sea basin for a limited time.
 The 1982 amendments to the Montreux Convention allow Turkey to close the straits at its discretion in both war and peacetime.

-The Montreux Convention governs the passage of vessels between the Black, the Mediterranean and Aegean seas and the presence of military vessels belonging to non-littoral states in the Black Sea waters.
+The Montreux Convention governs the passage of vessels between the Black, Mediterranean, and Aegean seas and the presence of military vessels belonging to non-littoral states in the Black Sea waters.

 The Russian Black Sea Fleet has its official primary headquarters and facilities in the city of Sevastopol (Sevastopol Naval Base).